9 Healthy High-Protein Snacks

 How much protein is in an egg?
 A whopping 6.29 grams.
-Eggs are one of the many delicious, high-protein foods that taste great on their own, and it isn’t hard to peel and slice them and toss them in tupperware for later.
+Eggs are one of the many delicious, high-protein foods that taste great on their own, and it isn’t hard to peel and slice them and toss them in Tupperware for later.

-Nonfat plain Greek yogurt is another good choice with 6.47 grams of protein per 100 gram container.
+Nonfat plain Greek yogurt is another good choice with 6.47 grams of protein per 100-gram container.
 Both high-protein foods can be enjoyed on their own or with fresh fruit.
-Just remember to pack a spoon when you’re on the go!
+Just remember to pack a spoon when you’re on-the-go.

 3. Canned Fish

 Canned fish is kind of a love-it-or-hate-it protein-rich food.
 If you’re in the former category, be thankful, because a typical 6-ounce can of tuna contains 8.2 grams of protein per ounce, and sardines have 6.9 grams of protein per ounce.

 4. Nuts and Seeds

 A typical selection of mixed nuts contains 5.5 grams of protein per ounce, while almonds have 6 grams per ounce, and pumpkin seeds have 5.2 grams per ounce.
 But the true heavy hitter of this category is peanuts, which clock in at 6.9 grams of protein per ounce.

 Yep, those steamed soybean pods you eat at a sushi dinner are a high-protein food.
-With an impressive 18.4 grams of protein per cup, edamame are an easy mainstay if you’re looking for portable, high-protein snacks.
+With an impressive 18.4 grams of protein per cup, edamame is an easy mainstay if you’re looking for portable, high-protein snacks.

-6. Beef jerky
+6. Beef Jerky

-It’s important to note that jerky tends to be high in sodium so should be eaten with plenty of water.
+It’s important to note that jerky tends to be high in sodium, so it should be eaten with plenty of water.
 There is also “clean” jerky on the market, such as jerky from grass-fed or organic beef, as well as jerky options without added sugars, fillers, or additives.

-7. Peanut butter
+7. Peanut Butter